alex-rodriguez-m/Mastering-programming-with-Matlab-/README.md

 # Mastering-programming-with-Matlab-
-The following scripts provide the material covered in the course "Mastering programming with Matlab" offers by Vanderbilt University through Coursera platform.
+The following scripts provide the material covered in the course "Mastering programming with Matlab" offers by Vanderbilt University through Coursera.
 Also, is part of the specilalization in MATLAB programming for Engineers and Scientist.

 ## Syllabus